adammoore/llm-personal-assistant/llm_personal_assistant/README.md

 # LLM Personal Assistant

-This project is a personal assistant powered by Large Language Model (LLM) technology, designed to help individuals with ADHD manage their tasks and schedules more effectively.
+An AI-powered personal assistant designed to help individuals with ADHD manage their tasks and schedules more effectively.

 ## Features